-When a property is sold, and the buyer is allowed to move in prior to paying the whole purchase price, what is referred to as a “terms contract” is needed.
+When a property is sold, and the buyer is allowed to move in prior to paying the whole purchase price, what is referred to as a “terms contract” is needed?

-Usually the total purchase price will be paid off over a number of years, at the end of which the title will be officially transferred to the buyer.
+Usually, the total purchase price will be paid off over a number of years, at the end of which the title will be officially transferred to the buyer.

 Terms contracts have their own set of rules and legalities, which both the seller and buyer need to be aware of.
 From the seller’s perspective, a terms contract can often carry more risk.
-For example, if the purchaser is paying off the price of the house in installments and then defaults, they may end be allowed to stay in the property for at least four weeks without paying rent, as this is the minimum term to issue an eviction notice.
+For example, if the purchaser is paying off the price of the house in instalments and then defaults, they may end be allowed to stay in the property for at least four weeks without paying rent, as this is the minimum term to issue an eviction notice.

 Despite some risks, terms contracts are a legitimate way to purchase a property and our professional team can assist you in completing a transaction where a terms contract is involved.
 There are several strategies to minimise the risk and keep the transaction completely above board, despite the unconventional methodology.

 Being aware of the prospective buyer’s financial ability prior to agreeing to sell, insisting that the contract calls for a substantial deposit and ensuring that the contract states the final due date for payment are all useful measures to protect the seller.

 A private contract is a different variety of contract again.
 When a property is sold to a buyer without being listed with a real estate agent, this is a private contract.
 In these situations, there is still a significant amount of legal documentation required.
 This includes

 In most cases, it is best for the buyer and seller to engage separate conveyancers to avoid any conflict of interest.